ICC sentences Sudan militia-leading ‘axeman’ Rahman to 20 years

 Khartoum responded by unleashing the Janjaweed, a force now known as the Popular Defence Forces and drawn from among the region’s nomadic tribes.

-The United Nations says 300,000 people were killed and 2.5 million more were displaced in the conflict.
+The United Nations says 300,000 people were killed and 2.5 million were displaced in the conflict.

 Abd-Al-Rahman had fled to the Central African Republic in February 2020, when a new Sudanese government announced its intention to cooperate with the ICC’s investigation.